See All the People: Discipleship must be church focus

 If you’ve been United Methodist for just about any length of time, you have heard the dismal news.
 Membership is down in the United States; worship attendance is suffering, too; Sunday schools are all dwindling.

 Many people and organizations are trying to stem the tide, and many resources have been developed over the years to try and stem the flow.
-A Google search on books or other resources devoted to “fixing churches” returned more than 594,000 results.
+A Google search on books or

 So far — at least in The United Methodist Church — it’s not working.